Canada's Sovereign AI Platform for Scientific Discovery

 Federated learning across provincial cancer registries while maintaining strict data governance.
 Privacy-preserving AI identifies novel immunotherapy targets without centralizing patient data.

-3 novel therapeutic targets identified; $2B+ projected healthcare savings
+Impact: 3 novel therapeutic targets identified; $2B+ projected healthcare savings

 Critical Minerals Initiative